Peter Pennoyer

-Peter Morgan Pennoyer FAIA (born on February 19, 1957) is an architect and the principal of Peter Pennoyer Architects, an architecture firm based in New York City.
-Pennoyer, his four partners and his fifty associates have an international practice in traditional and classical architecture, or New Classical Architecture.
+Peter Morgan Pennoyer FAIA (born on February 19, 1957) is an American architect and the principal of Peter Pennoyer Architects, an architecture firm based in New York City and with an office in Miami.
+Pennoyer, his four partners and his forty associates have an international practice in traditional and classical architecture, or New Classical Architecture.
 Many of the firm's institutional and commercial projects involve historic buildings, and the Institute of Classical Architecture & Art has stated that the firm's strength is in "deftly fusing history and creative invention into timeless contemporary designs."

-The firm's projects have been featured in publications such as The New York Times, Architectural Digest, The Wall Street Journal, Elle Decor, and House & Garden.
+The firm's projects have been featured in publications such as The New York Times, Architectural Digest, The Wall Street Journal, Elle Decor,House & Garden and Galerie Magazine.

 In October 2010, the Vendome Press published Peter Pennoyer Architects: Apartments, Townhouses, Country Houses, which featured twenty of the firm's projects, and in 2016, Vendome published A House in the Country, which chronicled the process used by Pennoyer and his wife, interior designer Katie Ridder, to design their own house and garden in Millbrook, New York.
+In 2021, the Vendome Press published Rowdy Meadow: House, Land, Art, which focuses on a new Czech-cubist-inspired house set in an extensive sculpture park in Ohio, and in 2023, the Vendome Press published Peter Pennoyer Architects: City, Country, which illustrates the firm's latest apartments, townhouses, and country houses, with interiors by leading designers.

 Early life and education

-Peter Pennoyer was born on February 19, 1957, in New York City, the son of Victoria (née Parsons) Pennoyer (1928-2013), and Robert Morgan Pennoyer (born 1925).
+Peter Pennoyer was born on February 19, 1957, in New York City, the son of Victoria (née Parsons) Pennoyer (1928–2013), and Robert Morgan Pennoyer (1925–2023).
 His father was a partner at Patterson Belknap, a former Assistant U.S. Attorney for the Southern District of New York, and a former Assistant to the Assistant Secretary of Defense for International Security Affairs.
 Pennoyer graduated from St. Bernard's School in New York City and St. Paul's School in Concord, New Hampshire, received a Bachelor of Architecture degree from Columbia College in 1981, and a Masters of Architecture degree from Columbia Graduate School of Architecture, Planning and Preservation in 1984.
-His siblings include Russell Pennoyer, Christina Lee Pennoyer (the wife of R. Scott Greathead), and Dr. Tracy Pennoyer (the wife of John Auchincloss, a son of author Louis Auchincloss).
+He is the youngest of four and his older siblings are Russell Pennoyer, Christina Lee Pennoyer, and Dr. Tracy Pennoyer (the wife of John Auchincloss, a son of author Louis Auchincloss).

 Pennoyer is the grandson of Frances (née Morgan) Pennoyer, and the lawyer Paul Geddes Pennoyer; a great-grandson of J.P.
 Morgan Jr.; and a great-great grandson of J.P.
 Morgan.
 Pennoyer's maternal grandfather, James R. Parsons, was a partner in Chubb & Son, and his great-grandfather Hendon Chubb was a founding partner of Chubb & Son.
+His uncle was U.S. Naval Cross winner and lawyer, Paul Pennoyer Jr.